New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 • Distribute funds to designated nonprofits on a recurring basis.

-• Access real-time reports on participation, donations, and impact.
+• Access real-time reports on employee participation, donations, and impact.

 3. Promote your donation matching program to employees.